 ProtonMail is headquartered in Switzerland, with servers hidden under a kilometer of granite, safe even from a nuclear blast.
 Famously neutral and independent, Switzerland has some of the best privacy laws in the world, and ProtonMail’s parent company is very privacy-focused.

-ProtonMail offers an intelligent spam filter with parameters users can use to identify spam and filter out unwanted messages.
+Tutanota offers an intelligent spam filter with parameters users can use to identify spam and filter out unwanted messages.
 While they are constantly making improvements, user feedback tends to identify Tutanota’s spam filter as too restrictive.
-Users may have to whitelist emails they do want to see.

 Tutanota vs ProtonMail: features